MagicMirrorOrg/MagicMirror/modules/README.md

 ````

 ####`socketNotificationReceived: function(notification, payload)`
-With this method, your node helper can receive notifications form your modules.
+With this method, your node helper can receive notifications from your modules.
 When this method is called, it has 2 arguments:

 - `notification` - String - The notification identifier.
 - `payload` - AnyType - The payload of a notification.

-**Note:** The socket connection is established as soon as the module sends it's first message using [sendSocketNotification](thissendsocketnotificationnotification-payload).
+**Note:** The socket connection is established as soon as the module sends its first message using [sendSocketNotification](thissendsocketnotificationnotification-payload).

 **Example:**
 ````javascript